Image of the cover of the book "Size Matters"

 Monumentality in Archaeology

-Let’s have a look at something obvious like Mesopotamian Ziqqurrats.
-If we imagine them as they might have looked like, we probably agree, that these constructs where impressive monuments.
-One contributor of the volume however shows, how relatively cheap building a Ziqqurat was to a Mesopotamian king.
-Knowing this, we might also ask how Mesopotamians perceived the Ziqqurats themselves.
-Maybe, so the author, building a monument was more of an occupational therapy.
-Building programmes were to keep people busy in times where there was no harvest.
+Let’s take a look at something obvious, like Mesopotamian Ziqqurrats.
+If we imagine what they looked like, we probably agree that they were impressive monuments.
+However, one person who wrote about them shows that they were relatively cheap for a Mesopotamian king to build.
+Knowing this, we might also ask how the Mesopotamians perceived the Ziqqurats themselves.
+The author suggests that building monuments was like occupational therapy, keeping people busy in times when there was no harvest.

 Mesopotamian Ziqqurat, Reconstruction by Walter Andrae